-Prof Dr Iris Belle researches innovations in the construction sector and teaches design studio as an Assistant Professor at Tongji University’s College of Architecture and Urban Planning in Shanghai.
+Prof Dr Iris Belle researches innovations in architecture and urban planning and teaches design studio as an Assistant Professor at Tongji University’s College of Architecture and Urban Planning in Shanghai.
 Iris advises international planning and design firms and creates concepts for making cities more livable, drawing on her research on the impact of socio-technical systems on the built environment.
 Her research focus includes the following themes:

 - The effects of development visions and urban governance processes on planning, design, and long-term quality of buildings, neighborhoods and society;

 - The way values are agreed upon and transacted across organizations; and

 Iris has been a architectural and urban designer at gmp-architekten and AREP and conceptualized architecture and urban development themed events with DAAD, Beijing Institute of Architectural Design and stadtkultur-international.